The Shaukeens: Plot

 The film revolves around three elderly men.
-Ashok "Lali" Lalwani is not happy with his wife, who is a staunch believer of God and doesn't spend time with him.
+Ashok "Lali" Lalwani is not happy with his wife, who is a staunch believer of God and doesn't spend time with her.
 Kamaldheer "KD" Sharma has remained unmarried for undisclosed reason, while Harishankar "Pinky" Goyal is secretly in love with a young Chinese woman, who only knows English but he himself being uneducated, is unable to express his feelings.
 The three men plan a holiday to Mauritius to have some fun, where they meet Ahana Bakshi, who is a social media addict and gets annoyed because her rival influencers have more Facebook likes and her ex-boyfriend has been commenting and liking their posts and condemning her at the same time.

 The three men try to seduce her by pretending to like her collections made from weird things like animal body parts.
 However, her Facebook obsession reaches heights and Ahana decides to commit suicide, but is interrupted when she sees her idol, Rajiv Bhatia a.k.a.
 Akshay Kumar, shooting for a song nearby.
 She tells the three men that she is a huge fan of Akshay and wishes to meet him.
 The three men try to get her to meet Akshay, much to his annoyance.
 Meanwhile, Akshay is revealed to be secretly an alcoholic.
 He agrees to work with Ranjit Basu, a filmmaker, who is well known for his films earning more than ₹3 billion and National Awards, since working with him would make Akshay a better competitor to other superstars, and also earn him a National Award.
 However, Basu occasionally tells him that he's not able to get into the character.
 The frustration of not getting into the required character and drinking too much alcohol causes Akshay to burst out in front of the public and the media on Pinky, who says that Ahana had promised sex if he got her to meet Akshay.
 Akshay publicly humiliates the three men and Ahana, by calling them perverts and slut shaming Ahana.
 But this, however, backfires on him as he is a public figure.
 Moreover, he realises his mistake when Lali's wife blames KD and Pinky for this.